Joint Forward Plan

 Why it’s important

-Primary care services focus on keeping people healthy, identifying the onset of more serious conditions and supporting people closer to home.
+We are working to increase capacity in community and primary care so that people can get the care they need locally at the right time.
 By addressing health issues early on and supporting people to leave hospital as soon as they are medically well enough, it can reduce the burden on our local hospitals.

 In addition to general practice, our pharmacy, optometry and dental services are critical to improving health outcomes and the promotion of good health for the residents of Bristol, North Somerset and South Gloucestershire, including: